 Milk thistle is claimed, among various other potential health benefits, to protect the liver from damage by viruses, toxic substances (such as alcohol and the toxins from death cap mushrooms), and certain drugs that are toxic to the liver (such as acetaminophen).
-Thus, people take milk thistle to prevent and treat mushroom poisoning Mushroom (Toadstool) Poisoning Many species of mushroom are poisonous.
-The potential for poisoning may vary within the same species, at different times of the growing season, and with cooking.
-It is difficult to differentiate... read more and other liver disorders, such as cirrhosis Cirrhosis of the Liver Cirrhosis is the widespread distortion of the liver's internal structure that occurs when a large amount of normal liver tissue is permanently replaced with nonfunctioning scar tissue.
-The... read more and hepatitis C Overview of Hepatitis Hepatitis is inflammation of the liver.
+Thus, people take milk thistle to prevent and treat mushroom poisoning Mushroom (Toadstool) Poisoning Many species of mushroom are poisonous and can cause different symptoms depending on the type of mushroom.
+Different species of mushrooms produce different toxins with different effects Even... read more and other liver disorders, such as cirrhosis Cirrhosis of the Liver Cirrhosis is the widespread distortion of the liver's internal structure that occurs when a large amount of normal liver tissue is permanently replaced with nonfunctioning scar tissue.
+The scar... read more and hepatitis C Overview of Hepatitis Hepatitis is inflammation of the liver.
 (See also Overview of Acute Viral Hepatitis and Overview of Chronic Hepatitis.)
 Hepatitis is common throughout the world.
 Hepatitis can be Acute (short-lived) read more .

 Milk thistle also may cause a slight to moderate decrease in blood sugar and hemoglobin A1C (HbA1C) in people with type 2 diabetes Type 2 diabetes Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
 Urination and thirst are... read more .